Start9Labs/docs/src/packaging-guide/quick-start.md

 1. Name your repository.
 The name should be `[service-name]-startos`.
 For example, NextCloud is `nextcloud-startos` and Lightning Terminal is `lightning-terminal-startos`.

-1. For description, enter "StartOS package for [Service Name]".
+1. For the repository description, enter "StartOS package for [Service Name]".

 1. Make sure the repository is Public.